History of Belgium: French control

-The French invaded and controlled Belgium, 1794–1814, imposing all their new reforms and incorporating what had been the "Austrian Netherlands" and the Prince-Bishopric of Liege into France.
 New rulers were sent in by Paris.
 Belgian men were drafted into the French wars and heavily taxed.
-Nearly everyone was Catholic, but the Church was repressed.
 Resistance was strong in every sector, as Belgian nationalism emerged to oppose French rule.
 The French legal system, however, was adopted, with its equal legal rights, and abolition of class distinctions.
 Belgium now had a government bureaucracy selected by merit, but it was not at all popular.
 Until the establishment of the Consulate in 1799, Catholics were heavily repressed by the French.
 The first University of Leuven was closed in 1797 and churches were plundered.

 During this early period of the French rule, the Belgian economy was completely paralyzed as taxes had to be paid in gold and silver coin while goods bought by the French were paid for with worthless assignats.
 During this period of systematic exploitation, about 800,000 Belgians fled the Southern Netherlands.
-The French occupation in Belgium led to further suppression of the Dutch language across the country, including its abolition as an administrative language.
-With the motto "one nation, one language", French became the only accepted language in public life as well as in economic, political, and social affairs.
+The French occupation of Belgium led to further suppression of the Dutch language across the country: French became the only accepted language in public life as well as in economic, political, and social affairs.
 The measures of the successive French governments and in particular the 1798 massive conscription into the French army were unpopular everywhere, especially in Flemish regions, where it sparked the Peasants' War.
 The brutal suppression of the Peasants' War marks the starting point of the modern Flemish movement.

-In 1814, the Allies drove out Napoleon and ended French rule.
-The plan was to join Belgium and the Netherlands, under Dutch control.
-However Napoleon returned to power briefly during the Hundred Days in 1815, but on his way to recapturing Brussels as his intended power base from which to recapture France, was finally defeated at the Battle of Waterloo, 12 miles (19 km) south of that city.

-Economics

 France promoted commerce and capitalism, paving the way for the ascent of the bourgeoisie and the rapid growth of manufacturing and mining.
-In economics, therefore, the nobility declined while the middle class Belgian entrepreneurs flourished because of their inclusion in a large market, paving the way for Belgium's leadership role after 1815 in the Industrial Revolution on the Continent.
+In economics, therefore, the nobility declined while the middle class Belgian entrepreneurs flourished because of their inclusion in a large market, paving the way for Belgium's leadership role after 1815 in the Industrial Revolution.
 Godechot finds that after the annexation, Belgium's business community supported the new regime, unlike the peasants, who remained hostile.
 Annexation opened new markets in France for wool and other goods from Belgium.
 Bankers and merchants helped finance and supply the French army.
 France ended the prohibition against seaborne trade on the Scheldt that had been enforced by the Netherlands.
 Antwerp quickly became a major French port with a world trade, and Brussels grew as well.

+In 1814, the Allies drove out Napoleon and ended French rule.
+The plan was to join Belgium and the Netherlands, under Dutch control.
+Napoleon returned to power briefly during the Hundred Days in 1815, but on his way to recapturing Brussels as his intended power base, was finally defeated at the Battle of Waterloo, 12 miles (19 km) south of that city.